-Whether you have found it fairly easy to bond with your baby or you are not sure where to start, the following tips should give you some useful pointers for developing one of the most important relationships in your life.
+Whether you have found bonding with your baby very easy or you are not sure where to start, the following tips should give you some useful pointers for developing one of the most important relationships in your life.

 If you are looking to bond with your baby, there is no reason why you shouldn’t start while it is in utero.
 Stroking your tummy, talking to your baby or even putting on calming music are all ways that you and your baby can enjoy chilling out together before birth.